liquibase/liquibase-neo4j/README.md

 When you select a specific database, the Neo4j plugin will store Liquibase metadata in that database as well.
 Storing the metadata in one database and running change sets in another is currently not supported.
 The Neo4j plugin also ensures exclusive access during the lifetime of the execution to that specific server and database.
-Concurrent executions on a server to different database are allowed.
+Concurrent executions on a server to different databases are allowed.

 The general list of supported parameters is documented [here](https://github.com/neo4j-contrib/neo4j-jdbc#list-of-supported-neo4j-configuration-parameters).
 Most of the parameters should be left unspecified, as they can interact with the plugin execution in unpredictable ways.